 - Make sure your Square account isn’t linked to a closed bank account.
 Learn what to do if deposits were sent to a closed account.

-- It can take a few business days for deposits to show up, based on your bank’s processing speeds.
+- It can take a few working days for deposits to show up, based on your bank’s processing speeds.
 Contact your bank to get information about their processing times.

 If you are still having trouble locating your deposits, check your email to see if you’ve been contacted by Square.
 If you have, reply to that email.
 You’ll also want to double check your spam folder as some email filters may automatically sort out Square’s emails.